Porterhouse Steak and Eggs

 This post is sponsored by Omaha Steaks.
 Rest assured, all opinions are my own.

 Someone once said, “Give Melissa a porterhouse steak and she’s a happy girl!”.
 Actually, I was the one who said that.
 My Dad use to say that about me and prime rib.
-Either way, a hearty meal with a porterhouse steak and eggs is perfect to share with others.
-And the best part, it’s easy to cook as well..
+Either way, a hearty meal with both porterhouse steak and eggs is perfect to share with others.
+And the best part, it’s easy to cook as well.

 I recently had an opportunity to travel to Georgia to spend the weekend grilling up a storm with my friend Chris Campbell of Campbell’s BBQ.
 Getting out of New York in the winter certainly has its advantages.
 Thanks to Omaha Steaks, we had an assortment of great steaks and seafood to try.
 I had been raving to Chris about their products for some time now, and finally we could taste them together.